vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Bundles/Request-VCFBundle.md

 ```

 ### Description
+The Request-VCFBundle cmdlet starts an immediate download of a bundle from the depot.
-Triggers an immediate download.
-Only one download can be triggered for a Bundle.
+Only one download can be triggered for a bundle.

 ### Examples
 #### Example 1